Hotmoka/hotmoka/tutorial/Takamaka.md

 > `require(..., () -> "you must invest at least " + minimumInvestment)`
 > instead of the simpler
 > `require(..., "you must invest at least " + minimumInvestment)`.
-> Both are possible and semantically identical.
+> Both are possible and semantically almost identical.
 However, the former
 > uses a lambda expression that computes the string concatenaton only if
 > the message is needed; the latter always computes the string concatenation.
 > Hence, the first version consumes less gas, in general, and is consequently